rhomobile/rhomobile-docs/docs/en/edge/guide/newORM_ruby.md

       property :mycustomproperty, 'hello'
     end

-## Data Migrations
+## Data Migration
-### Fixed Schema Data Migrations
+Changes to the data model in a fixed-schema database requires that data be migrated from the old schema to the new one (a requirement not shared by the Property Bag model because of its 'open schema' construction).

-Rhom provides an application hook to migrate the data manually.
-You can also use this hook to run business logic related to updating the database.
-For example, your application may want to display a customized alert notifying the user that a migration is in progress and it may take a few moments.
+For this reason, Rhom provides an application hook for manually migrating data in the event of a model change.
+The hook also can be used to run business logic related to updates to a database.
+For example, it is sometimes desireable to display a custom alert notifying the user to wait a few moments while a data migration is in progress.

-To use this hook, first we need to track the `:schema_version` in our model:
+To use this hook:

+&#49;. **Track the `:schema_version`** in the model:

     :::ruby
     class Product